chauvinSimon/CoMPaPy/README.md

 - installing `libfranka` and `franka_ros` with `sudo apt install ros-noetic- ...` is not an option at the time of
   writing: it gives incompatible versions

-create a dir for all packages
+create a directory for all packages

 ```
 mkdir -p ~/catkin_ws/src